-- o the stock and other securities, cash and property which the holder would have received had the holder converted the holder's preferred stock into shares of our common stock immediately before the transaction; - o shares of common stock of the acquiring person or its parent company, as elected by the holders, according to formulas which take into account various factors, including the acquisition price for our common stock, the conversion price for the holder's preferred stock, the market price of the common stock of the acquiring person or its parent and the stated value of the holder's preferred stock; or - o cash in an amount equal to 133% of the stated value of the holder's preferred stock, to be paid by the acquiring party or its parent.
+o the stock and other securities, cash and property which the holder would have received had the holder converted the holder's preferred stock into shares of our common stock immediately before the transaction;

+- o shares of common stock of the acquiring person or its parent company, as elected by the holders, according to formulas which take into account various factors, including the acquisition price for our common stock, the conversion price for the holder's preferred stock, the market price of the common stock of the acquiring person or its parent and the stated value of the holder's preferred stock; or - o cash in an amount equal to 133% of the stated value of the holder's preferred stock, to be paid by the acquiring party or its parent.

-In addition, our Board of Directors may issue up to 610,000 additional shares of preferred stock without further stockholder approval and with voting, dividend or liquidation rights that could adversely affect your rights as common stockholders.
+In addition, after giving effect to the purchase of the 150,000 shares of Series A Cumulative Perpetual Preferred Stock, our Board of Directors may issue up to 760,000 additional shares of preferred stock without further stockholder approval and with voting, dividend or liquidation rights that could adversely affect your rights as common stockholders.
 These shares of preferred stock could delay, deter or prevent a change in control of Newpark or other corporate action.
 This could discourage premium bids for our common stock.